Choosing Where To Begin

 Bookshelves forming a narrow aisle in a library, with a seated reader at the far end beneath a sign reading “Where to start?”

-Surrounded by options, it’s tempting to take everything in.
-To sample widely.
-To keep scanning in case something better appears.
-But that’s rarely where progress actually begins.
+Surrounded by options, it is tempting to take everything in, to sample widely and keep exploring in case something better appears.
+But that is rarely where progress begins.

 David R. Smith